Momentum-Tutoring/Momentum-Tutoring.github.io/FAQ.md

 ### Do you “guarantee” results?
 How will we know if it’s effective?

-During the first session, we will administer a quiz (no more than 10 minutes) to evaluate the student's position
+During the first session, we will administer a quiz (no more than 10 minutes) to evaluate the student's position.
+Afterwards, towards the end of the alotted hours,

 ### What experience / qualifications do you have?
 How long have you been tutoring?
 ### Why should I use you?